larkinaj/larkinaj/README.md

 -->

 ## Learning something new everyday.
-Currently a student at [Codesmith](https://www.codesmith.io/) learning Full Stack Web Development!
+Currently a Full Stack Web Developer at [OSLabs](https://www.opensourcelabs.io/).
 Recently came to the realization that my strengths in planning, organization, attention to detail, creativity, ability to consider alternate perspectives, and enjoyment in finding bugs would be best utilized in a development world.

 ## Background
 Check out my [LinkedIn](https://www.linkedin.com/in/andrew-larkin-71395940/) to learn more!